 Invite a group of friends to your dirty Santa party.
 You'll need to have at least a group of 10 guests.
 The ideal number is between 10 and 15 guests; the maximum number of guests should be 20.

 Ask each guest to bring a wrapped gift.
 As the host, you should set a price range that each gift should fall within.
 To keep the gifts relatively even in value, this range should have no more than a $15 difference between the high and the low price.

 Direct each guest to place their gift on the gift table as they arrive.
-Names should not be written on the gifts, so that there is no indication of who brought the gift.
+No "To" or "From" names should be written on the gifts, so that there is no indication of who brought the gift.

 Write each guest's name on a piece of paper.
 Fold this piece of paper up and place it in a hat.
 Make a separate list of names as each guest gives you their piece of paper.

 Announce the first player's name on the list.
 He then can choose any gift on the gift table and open it.
 That is all this first person can do, but he also will have a turn after the final person on the list to compensate for having no options in the gifts he gets to see before choosing one.